Do birds need toys?

 Parrots in the wild spend majority of their day looking for food, socializing, chewing wood, and flying.
 Our parrots, still wild in nature since they haven't been domesticated and therefore messy, loud, and destructive.
 The challenge comes from keeping these mini dinosaurs busy, mentally stimulated, and physically healthy.

-Nets and ropes are an amazing addition inside or outside your parrots cage or aviary for exercise and stimulation Rope moves with the parrots movements which allows the parrot to move it muscles accommodating for the movement of the rope.
+Bird Nets and perches are an amazing addition inside or outside your parrots cage or aviary for exercise and stimulation Rope moves with the parrots movements which allows the parrot to move it muscles accommodating for the movement of the rope.
 A MUST HAVE!

 Birds have their own preference in toys.
 Not every toy is for every bird why pds parrot shop makes so many different types of bird toys.
 Try different types of bird toys, see what texture they like.